Configure the database schemas

 Data location

-• For each entity of the deployed model, the data location contains several tables that correspond to the data in the various stages of the certification process.
-Some of these tables also contain the history of the previous iterations of the process.
+• For each entity of the deployed model, the data location contains several tables respresenting data at various stages of the certification process.
+Some of these tables also store the history of previous process iterations.

-• Number of source records pushed for these entities
+• The number of source records pushed for these entities.

-• Number of new or updated source records pushed for these entities
+• The number of new or updated source records pushed for these entities.

-A recommended original sizing is to add the source data volume pushed for each entity by all publishers plus one data authoring (the overall input) and multiply it by a factor of 10.
-It is recommended after the original sizing to monitor the size of the data location in the normal course of operations and adjust the sizing appropriately.
+The recommended original sizing involves adding the source data volume pushed for each entity by all publishers, along with one instance of data authoring (the overall input), and multiply it by a factor of 10.
+After establishing the initial sizing, it is recommended to regularly monitor the size of the data location during normal operations and adjust the sizing as needed.

-The same sizing considerations apply to both the data and temporary tablespaces or filegroups in the case of the data locations, as the database engine is used for most of the processing effort in the certification process.
+The same sizing guidelines apply to both the data and temporary tablespaces or filegroups when considering data locations, as the database engine handles most of the processing effort during the certification process.

-Data retention policies can be created to define the volume of data to retain in the data locations, and data purges can be scheduled to trigger the pruning of unnecessary data.
+You can create data retention policies to specify the volume of data to retain in the data locations, and schedule data purges to initiate the pruning of unnecessary data.